The Ultimate 7 Day Outer Banks Itinerary

 You can feed the animals and try products that were made on the farm.
 You can also learn how corn husk dolls were made, how to spin wool, and the process of turning corn into mill.
 Island Farm is an excellent stop for family and budget travelers.

-🏨 Stay in close proximity to Island Farm
+🏨 Place to stay near Island Farm

 Roanoke Marshes Lighthouse